buildingSMART-Finland/InfraModel/markdown/deepfoundations.md

 {{schemafile ../schema/inframodel-raw.xsd}}
 # Deep foundations {#sec:deepfoundations}

-An Inframodel file of any plan contains the header information described in {{refsec headers}}.
+An Inframodel file of any plan contains the header information described in {{refsec fileheaders}}.

 This section describes deep foundations (such as pile groups) transferred using **\<any>** element under **\<LandXML>**.
 The xml schema (im.xsd) for these extensions is available at Inframodel schema page.